dr-ni/mi600/README.md

 # mi600

-This is a simple bash command-line tool for direct solar data requests to the Bosswerk inverter MI600.
+This is a simple bash command-line tool for direct solar data requests to the Bosswerk MI600 solar inverter.
 It can read the actual solar power, cumulative daily earned energy and many other inverter informations.

 ## Requirements